 Josiah Conder was a Tokyo builder

-Josiah Conder grave
+Josiah Conder tombstone

 Conder taught design theory, architectural history, drawing, and technical draftsmanship at the college.
 His students included Sone Tatsuzo, Shimoda Kikutaro, Tatsuno Kingo, and Katayama Tōkuma.
 These men went on to become very important architects in their own right.